spinofsf/SDC-Advanced-lane-detection/README.md

 Camera matrix and distortion coefficients are calculated using a set of chessboard images and Opencv functions.

 First step is to map 3D real world object points to 2D image space for the chessboard images.
-The chessboard images are fixed on a constant XY plane during the capture of chessboard images, so object points are 3D points with Z axis of 0.
+The chessboard images are fixed on a constant XY plane during capture, so object points are 3D points with Z axis of 0.

 ```python
     objp = np.zeros((6*9,3), np.float32)